biolink/biolink-model/docs/index.md

                  * [ClinicalFinding](ClinicalFinding.md) - this category is currently considered broad enough to tag clinical lab measurements and other biological attributes taken as 'clinical traits' with some statistical score, for example, a p value in genetic associations.
          * [Gene](Gene.md) - A region (or regions) that includes all of the sequence elements necessary to encode a functional transcript.
 A gene locus may include regulatory regions, transcribed regions and/or other functional sequence regions.
          * [GeneFamily](GeneFamily.md) - any grouping of multiple genes or gene products related by common descent
+         * [GeneticInheritance](GeneticInheritance.md) - The pattern or 'mode' in which a particular genetic trait or disorder is passed from one generation to the next, e.g. autosomal dominant, autosomal recessive, etc.
          * [Genome](Genome.md) - A genome is the sum of genetic material within a cell or virion.
          * [Genotype](Genotype.md) - An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some established background
          * [Haplotype](Haplotype.md) - A set of zero or more Alleles on a single instance of a Sequence[VMC]